Reviews

 Tally’s Ranch beef recipe (Photo: Life With Klee Kai)

-Tally’s Ranch is a freeze-dried raw company who provide human-grade meals for dogs if you’re looking for an alternative to Sundays Food For Dogs.
+Tally’s Ranch is a freeze-dried raw company that provides human-grade meals for dogs if you’re looking for an alternative to Sundays Food For Dogs.

-It was founded by Michael, who previously worked for The Farmer’s Dog (who will feature later in this list).
-They launched in 2024 to offer another option for dog owners who want to feed natural ingredients to their pups.
+It was founded by Michael, who previously worked for The Farmer’s Dog (which will feature later in this list).
+They launched in 2024 to offer another option for dog owners who want to feed their pups natural ingredients.

 They offer beef and chicken recipes, which admittedly isn’t the biggest menu when compared to other human-grade dog food brands.
 However, Copper and Skye enjoyed eating the two Tally’s Ranch recipes.